pdfruth/voting-app-py-crw/README.md

-# python-hello-world
+# voting app python front-end

-A simple program that displays “Hello, World!”.
-It's often used to illustrate the syntax of the language.
+A simple python app that registers votes in a redis cache